Xinyue Ye

 Biography

-Due to his innovative research integrating geography, planning, and computational science, Dr. Ye is the most junior faculty member and only the second planning faculty in North America elected as a Fellow of the American Association of Geographers (AAG).
+Due to his innovative research integrating computer science, geography, and planning, Dr. Ye is the first scholar to be elected under the Early/Mid-Career category for a Fellow of the American Association of Geographers (AAG).
 Additionally, Dr. Ye is a Fellow of the Royal Geographical Society.

 Prof. Ye is the Elected President of the Spatial Decision Support Consortium and the Editor-in-Chief of Computational Urban Science, an open-access journal published by Springer.
 He also serves as the co-editor of the Journal of Planning Education and Research.
-He established the Urban Data Science Lab as a platform for innovative urban solutions.
 Dr. Ye is the Director of the Center for Geospatial Sciences, Applications, and Technology (GeoSAT) established by the Texas A&M Board of Regents, with the aim of facilitating the convergence of computing and geospatial science.
-As the interim director of the Center for Housing & Urban Development, Dr. Ye promotes the vision of “urban informatics+” to integrate human-centered urban and regional science research across disciplines.
+Dr. Ye promotes the vision of “urban informatics+” to integrate human-centered urban and regional science research across disciplines.
 He leads the Urban Artificial Intelligence Lab, funded through the Texas A&M Institute of Data Science.
 This lab focuses on developing digital twins and virtual/augmented reality (VR/AR) for multi-scaled simulations and scenarios, enabling real-time analysis of built environments and testing sustainable growth and climate action scenarios.
 The lab involves 55 faculty members across nine colleges at TAMU, including the Galveston campus, Texas A&M Engineering Experiment Station, AgriLife Research, and Texas A&M Transportation Institute.
 Dr. Ye directs the focus of smart cities and transportation in the PhD program of Urban and Regional Science at Texas A&M University.
-Additionally, he leads the development of the urban data science course series, one of the seven selected across campus.
+Additionally, he was funded to develop the urban data science course series across campus.

 Education